Endodontics (Root Canal Treatment)

 What is Endodontics?

-Endodontics is also referred to as root canal treatment, and is designed to treat teeth that have become infected, as well as preventing the onset of further infections.
+Endodontics is also referred to as root canal treatment, and is designed to treat teeth that are inflamed and / or have become infected, as well as preventing the onset of further infections.

 Why does a tooth need root canal treatment?

 Root canal treatment is usually required when the pulp/nerve tissue within the root canal of the tooth has become inflamed and/or infected with bacteria.